 There are times when you need to assess your relationship and make hard choices about whether to stay or leave.
 But most of the time, I find that couples need a pattern interrupt.
 Women are wired to do this with our tendency to tend and befriend, so I challenge you this Valentine’s Day to step up and upgrade your relationship with the simple tool of love language.

-One of the best ways to get your hormones in balance may surprise you—it’s to understand the love language of the people around you and especially your closest companion, and to be of service.
-While this may not be your first instinct in the days leading up to Valentine’s Day, I promise it’s worth the time and mindful investment.
-(You can certainly use your fork to get your hormones reset—get my new book to find out more.(3)
+One of the best ways to get your hormones in balance and spark joy in your relationships may surprise you—it’s to understand the love language of the people around you and especially your closest companion, and to be of service.
+While this may not be your first instinct around Valentine’s Day, I promise it’s worth the time and mindful investment.
+(Or you can use the protocol in my new book, Brain Body Diet, to turn on Brain/Body healing—get my new book to find out more.(3)

-My Darling Husband, also known as David Gottfried, and I have been married for 12 years, and I want to be honest—we’ve had some strain recently.
-He’s been helping me launch my new book, but he has his own amazing career to manage.
-I’ve been traveling a lot, and when I am in town, I’m half there as I think through all the 973 moving parts of a book launch.
+My Darling Husband, also known as David Gottfried, and I have been married for many years, and I want to be transparent—we’ve gone through relationship challenges at different times.
+He’s helped me launch my previous three NYT bestsellers and grow my reach, but he has his own amazing mission in life as well.
+My work requires intense travel.
+Especially around a book launch I’ve been traveling even more, and when I am home, I’m half there as I think through all the 973 moving parts of a book launch.

 But those are my love languages, not his.
 Very seldom does a couple have the same love language.

 Pre-Order My New Book, Brain Body Diet, and Get a $20 Digital Gift Card for the Reset360 Store Along with Over $97 in Bonuses